3rd edition as of August 2022

 - Describe the comorbidity of schizophrenia spectrum disorders.

-There is a high comorbidity rate between schizophrenia-related disorders and substance abuse disorders.
-Furthermore, there is some evidence to suggest that the use of various substances (particularly marijuana) may place an individual at an increased risk of developing schizophrenia if the genetic predisposition is also present (see diathesis-stress model below; Corcoran et al., 2003).
-Additionally, there appears to be an increase in anxiety-related disorders—specifically obsessive-compulsive disorder and panic disorder—among individuals with schizophrenia than compared to the general public.
+There is a high comorbidity between schizophrenia and substance abuse disorder and there is some evidence to suggest that the use of various substances (particularly marijuana) may place an individual at an increased risk of developing schizophrenia if the genetic predisposition is also present (see diathesis-stress model below; Corcoran et al., 2003).
+Additionally, there appears to be comorbidity with anxiety-related disorders, specifically panic disorder, and obsessive-compulsive disorder, among individuals with schizophrenia than compared to the general public.
+Schizotypal or paranoid personality disorder sometimes precede the onset of schizophrenia.
+About 5-6% of individuals diagnosed with schizophrenia die by suicide, about 20% have attempted suicide on at least one occasion, and many more have significant suicidal ideation.

 You should have learned the following in this section:

-- Schizophrenia-related disorders have a high comorbidity with substance abuse disorders, anxiety-related disorders, and some medical conditions.
+- Schizophrenia has a high comorbidity with substance abuse disorders, anxiety-related disorders, OCD, and some medical conditions.

 Section 12.3 Review Questions

-- What comorbidities exist between schizophrenia and other conditions?
+- What comorbidities exist between schizophrenia spectrum and other psychotic disorders?

 Section Learning Objectives